 100 – Continue

-The server sends a code “100 – Continue” to indicate that the part of the request is received and the client can continue sending the remaining request.
-Normally client first sends a request header along with a statement “Expect: 100-continue” and receives the 100 code from server to proceed sending the request body.
+The server sends a code “100 – Continue” response to indicate that the part of the request is received and the client can continue sending the remaining request.
+Normally client first sends a request header along with a statement “Expect: 100-continue” and receives the 100 status code from server to proceed sending the request body.

 The “expect” statement in the initial request is used to avoid sending the further request body in case of initial request header itself is rejected by the server.
 In this case server responds with “417 – Expectation Failed” and the client should stop sending the further request body.